jamesec/jamesec.github.io/o/hippo.md

 It just happened—she broke the marriage agreement, and you have to accept it.

 Reuben experiences primary anger in response to the situation (more precisely, anger mixed with hurt and shock).
 Claude tries—awkwardly, maybe clumsily—to comfort him and help him move on.
-In another sense, he seems to be trying to normalize it through the story in a somewhat manipulative way.
+In another sense, he also seems to be trying to normalize it for Reuben through the story, in a somewhat manipulative way.

 ## References
 - [Along Came Polly (1/8) Best Movie Quote - Story of ze Hippo (2004) - YouTube](https://youtube.com/watch?v=h4LkkLpRjH8)